PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 Documentation:
 * We will work to document all significant changes to the software to make it easier for developers to adapt their solutions to PrestaShop 9.

-## FAQ - last update on X of April, 2024
+## FAQ - last update on 15th of May, 2024

-*Can I upgrade to PrestaShop 9 Alpha?*
+**Can I upgrade to PrestaShop 9 Alpha?**

 No, the autoupgrade module is not ready for upgrading from previous versions to PrestaShop 9.
 We’ll update it later this year.

-*Can I upgrade from PrestaShop 9 Alpha or Beta to the final PrestaShop version when ready?*
+**Can I upgrade from PrestaShop 9 Alpha or Beta to the final PrestaShop version when ready?**

 No, it’s never been possible, and there are no plans to implement this possibility in the upgrade module.

+**Do you plan to make Hummingbird default theme in PrestaShop 9?**

+While the Hummingbird theme is a great step forward, we are still considering the best approach to the theme in PrestaShop 9.
+We will probably add it as a secondary theme, but the decision has not been made yet.
+We will keep you updated on this matter.

 ## Get involved